-6. Student Grievance Committee Operating Procedures (Revised 5-4-05; click to see old version)
+6. Student Grievance Committee Operating Procedures

 A student grievance is either academic or non-academic in nature.
 A student academic grievance refers to a case in which the student claims unfair, prejudicial, or capricious evaluation or treatment of an academic nature by a University faculty member; an academic grievance shall not be filed against actions which would impair the exercise by a University faculty member of his/her academic freedom.
 A student non-academic grievance refers to a case when a student claims practices which deny or restrict his/her access to or participation in course offerings; sexual harassment, racial discrimination, or any other act by a University faculty member that is derogatory or discriminatory in nature.